bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

     Services Portal's **Administration Access** page (GraphQL API), which itself requires the requesting user to hold `Namespace.Manage` on that namespace.
-Do not attempt to grant access by creating an ordinary Keycloak authorization permission directly — the platform expects a resource-owner-managed UMA permission ticket, and the two are not interchangeable.
-A namespace with no `Namespace.Manage` holder currently has no self-service recovery path; contact the APS team.
+Do not attempt to grant access by creating an ordinary Keycloak authorization permission directly.
+The platform expects a resource-owner-managed UMA permission ticket, and the two are not interchangeable.
+A namespace with no `Namespace.Manage` holder has no self-service recovery path.
+Contact the APS team.

 ## Deploy runtime group infrastructure